ElBaron86/Covid-19-Shiny-Dashboard-Using-Python/README.md

 - Regional-level data: comparison and evolution of the indicators by region, department, or city, etc.

-The dashboard is interactive and allows users to filter, zoom, and customize the visualizations according to their preferences.
+The dashboard is interactive and allows users to filter and customize the visualizations according to their preferences.
 It also provides links to the original data sources and additional information on the methodology and definitions used.

 ## Implementation